bazineta/js8call/docker/docker-build-instructions.md

 # Docker Build Instructions for JS8Call

-This Docker setup provides a containerized build environment for JS8Call on Ubuntu 24.04.
+This Docker setup provides an optimized containerized build environment for JS8Call on Ubuntu 24.04 with advanced caching support.

 ## Prerequisites

 - Docker installed on your system
 - docker-compose (or Docker Compose plugin)
-- At least 4GB of free disk space
+- At least 4GB of free disk space (10GB recommended for full caching)

 ## Quick Start